nojronatron/nojronatron.github.io/linux-terminal/readme.md

 ## Vi Text Editor

-This is less critical information (for me, right now, as a Windows user) but should be kept in mind for diving into a linux-based environment (JS/Python full stack dev and webapp dev, etc).
+This should be kept in mind for driving around text files in a native Linux viewer/editor:

-- All CLI, no UI.
+All CLI, no UI.
-- Two modes:
+Two modes:

-  1. Insert/Input Mode: Enter data into a file.
-    - Tap `i` to change to INSERT mode
-    - `--INSERT--` will be displayed at bottom when in this mode
+1. Insert/Input Mode: Enter data into a file: Tap `i` to change to INSERT mode and `--INSERT--` will be displayed at bottom of screen.
 2. Edit Mode: Move around the file, add, delete, or copy data, search for data and replace data.
-    - Tap `[esc]` to change to EDIT mode.
+Tap `[esc]` to change to EDIT mode.

-- Launch VI: `vi <filename>`
+Launch VI: `vi <filename>`

 - Will create a new file if `<filename>` does not exist already.
 - Starts VI in EDIT mode.

-- Command usage
+Command usage:

-  - Commands starting with a colon require pressing `[Enter]` to execute them.
+Commands starting with a colon require pressing `[Enter]` to execute them.
-- Save and Close (multple options):
+Save and Close (multple options):

-  - `ZZ` Save AND Exit.
+- Save AND Exit: `ZZ`
-  - `:q!` Discard changes and Exit.
+- Discard changes and exit: `:q!`
-  - `:w` Save changes (without exiting).
+- Save changes (no exit): `:w`
-  - `:wq` Save changes and exit.
+- Save changes and exit: `:wq`
-  - `:set nu` Sets 'line numbers' in file view.
+- Sets 'line numbers' in file view: `:set nu`

 Advice:

 - Use the man pages for more details on commands.
 - Also check out [Ryans Tutorials VI page](https://ryanstutorials.net/linuxtutorial/vi.php) for more.

-## Display file contents on-screen
+## Display File Contents On Screen

-- `cat <filespec>` Displays file contents.
+Display all contents of a file: `cat <filespec>` Displays file contents.
-- `less <filespec>` Use arrow keys to scroll up and down, `b` to go "back a page", and `q` to quit.
+View portion of a file: `less <filespec>` Use arrow keys to scroll up and down, `b` to go "back a page", and `q` to quit.
+Grep is used to filter data for viewing: `grep`

 ## Wildcards